vietstacker/Viettel-Digital-Talent-Program-2022/Practice-6/NguyenThiHuong/README.md

   <img src="imgs/anh7.png">
 </div>

+Docker-compose is single-node swarm.
 Docker Swarm is the docker native clustering solution that turns a pool of Docker hosts into a single virtual server allowing clustering with the built-in Swarm orchestration.The Docker Swarm follows a decentralised design where nodes can handle any role in the cluster.
 The node specialisations to managers and workers are chosen at runtime.
 As the cluster must have at least one manager, the first node initializing the cluster is assigned as such.
 > **_NOTE:_** <em>Docker Engine Swarm mode and Docker Swarm are two different projects, with different installation steps despite they both work in a similar way.</em>

 Swarm architecture:
 <div align="center">
   <img src="imgs/anh10.png">
 </div>

  ◦ Swarm: is a cluster of one or more Docker Engines running (specifically, nodes) in Swarm mode, instead of having to run containers with commands, we will set up services to allocate replicas to nodes.
  ◦ A node is a physical or virtual machine running a Docker Engine instance in Swarm mode.
 Node will include two types: Manager Node and Worker Node.
  ◦ Manager node: perform the orchestration and cluster management functions required to maintain the desired state of the swarm.
 Manager nodes elect a single leader to conduct orchestration tasks.Manager node is also treated as the Worker node.
  ◦ Worker nodes: receive and execute tasks dispatched from manager nodes.
 By default, manager nodes are also worker nodes, but you can configure managers to be manager-only nodes.
  ◦ Service: specifies the image of the container and the desired number of replicas to launch in the swarm.
  ◦ Task: a task that the worker node has to perform.
 This task will be down-allocated by node Manager.
 A task carries a Docker Container and commands to run inside the container.

 Subsequent nodes joining the cluster are usually added as workers but can be assigned as either.
 The flexibility means that the entire swarm can be built from a single disk image with little differentiation.